smoeding/puppet-openssl/REFERENCE.md

 The certificate validity starts the moment the certificate is signed and terminates as defined by the parameter `days`.
-The expiration time of the cerificate is additionally limited by the validity of your CA certificate unless you create a self-signed.
+The expiration time of the cerificate is additionally limited by the validity of your CA certificate unless you create a self-signed certificate.

 The parameters `copy_request_extensions` and `omit_request_extensions`
 can be used to specifically allow or deny some extensions from the request.
-You can also use parameters to set extensions to a fixed value.
+You can also use type parameters to set some extensions to a fixed value.

 The type expects to find the "-----BEGIN CERTIFICATE-----" token in the file or it will overwrite the file content with a new certificate.